-Cameras/memory stick: Bring it!
+Cameras: Bring it!
 The main thing is to protect your equipment from the wet and knocks.
 A bag, which is 100% waterproof, plus a load of silica gel bags to keep moisture down, then pad the lot out with useful items, like a sarong.
 It is worth the risk!
-Small, waterproof digital cameras are great, but make sure you have spare batteries and memory cards, there is limited recharging available.
+Small, waterproof digital cameras are great, but make sure you have spare batteries and memory cards, there is little chance to recharge.
 The new Lithium batteries are excellent.
 AAA/AA/C/D Cell all available now - they last ages!
 Bring the download cable too.
-And make sure you bring a decent size memory stick/external hard drive to get everyone's photos.
-With gopro an other movies it can be around 100GB at times!
-Books: For those quiet nights.
+Books / Kindle: For those quiet nights.
 It would be great if you could bring a few to leave behind so we can build a small library for the local people.
 Anything at all is great, novels, pictures, biographies, travel guides - anything as long as they are in English!
-A kindle is great .
 Extra clothes: T-shirts, shorts, warm top, extra sarong, trousers, shirts etc. for the last night drink up, international travel and so on.
 Goodies The likes of a favourite snack bar, sachets of coffee, sugar, your favourite tea and so on.
 Keep it very basic and to a minimum, it is purely a little luxury for you when you get out of the jungle.
 If you have a multi tool like a leather man, bring that too.
 Centrum type multi vitamin tablets are a good idea as is a tube of superglue.
 You never know what precious item will break, like the sole off your boot, and only superglue has a chance of working in the jungle!!